 Crayfish also take refuges from salmonid fish and predate fish eggs, which could reduce the value of commercial fisheries.

 This fungus-like disease is fatal to the endangered white-clawed crayfish.
-It spreads by waterborne spores which are released from infected crayfish.
+It spreads by waterborne spores released from infected crayfish.

 The spores of crayfish plague can survive for up to two weeks in damp conditions, but can be killed by drying or disinfecting.
-The introduction of signal crayfish is usually the source of new outbreaks, however spores may also be carried between waterways on wet fishing equipment, boots and boats.
+Introducing new signal crayfish is usually the source of new outbreaks, however spores are also carried between waterways on wet fishing equipment, boots and boats.